 Luxembourg is a tiny landlocked European country that shares borders with Belgium, France, and Germany.
 Its capital, Luxembourg City, was designated one of the European Union’s 4 official capitals.
 It is the seat of the European Court of Justice and has 3 official languages: French, German, and Luxembourgish —although English is widely spoken as well—.
 The city’s old districts and fortifications are exceptionally well-preserved and were declared a UNESCO World Heritage Site in 1994.

-Tourist Information for Luxembourg
+Tourist information for Luxembourg

 Luxembourg is a developed country with just over 600 thousand inhabitants.
 The tiny nation enjoys a temperate climate without extreme temperatures.
 July and August are the warmest months of the year in Luxembourg, while May and June are the sunniest.
 September and October are usually warm, offering what is known as an “Indian Summer”.
 November to February are usually cold, dry and snowy, therefore ideal for winter sports.

-Health Information for Travelers to Luxembourg
+Health information for travellers to Luxembourg

 Luxembourg —like most developed nations— has an excellent healthcare system.
 Nevertheless, taking out health insurance before travelling is always a wise idea since it eliminates the risk of high healthcare expenses in the case of an emergency.
 Canadian travellers visiting Luxembourg are advised to keep the following in mind: